thinkorswim app Charles Schwab rating

 • Some users have reported issues with trailing stops on mobile, though experiences can vary

-As shown above, the Thinkorswim mobile app is highly capable.
-Whether you are placing trades on the go, using your phone as a secondary trade management tool, or simply keeping an eye on your portfolio while away from your desk, the TOS mobile app makes it easy to stay connected to the markets.
+As you can see, the thinkorswim mobile app is highly capable.
+Whether you are placing trades on the go, using your phone as a secondary trade-management tool, or simply keeping tabs on your portfolio while away from your desk, the TOS mobile app makes it convenient to stay connected to the markets.

-It also helps that a similar experience is available across supported devices. iOS and Android users can interact with the markets in many of the same ways Thinkorswim offers on desktop, and that consistency extends across smartphones and tablets.
+It also helps that a similar experience can be had across supported devices. iOS and Android users can interact with the markets in many of the same ways thinkorswim offers on desktop, and that consistency carries across smartphones and tablets.

-If you’re looking for a full-featured mobile trading app, the Thinkorswim (TOS) mobile app earns a strong recommendation.
+If you are looking for a feature-rich mobile trading app, the thinkorswim (TOS) mobile app earns a strong recommendation.

 Andrew Stein